Olsson-Tim/CleanWinScript/README.md

 - If the script encounters an issue, detailed error messages will help identify the problem.
 - Verify dependencies, such as having `winget` installed and a stable internet connection.

+## Credits
+This script incorporates code and concepts from [Chris Titus Tech's WinUtil project](https://github.com/ChrisTitusTech/winutil).
+A big thanks to Chris Titus for providing a foundation for Windows optimization.

 ## License
 This project is licensed under the MIT License.
 You are free to modify and distribute it as needed.